thesophile/yt-downloader/README.md

    pip install yt-dlp
    ```

-5. Install any other required packages (if necessary):
+5. Install tkinter if you dont have it:
    ```
-   pip install tkinter  # If tkinter is not installed
+   sudo apt install python3-tk tk-dev
    ```

 ## Usage